7 Possible Causes of Breast Pain

 Many women relate breast pain to breast cancer, which causes them to get worried.
 Nonetheless, most cases of breast pain are not related to this disease.
-That’s why it is good to know other reasons why your breasts may hurt.
+That’s why it is good to know about other possible causes of breast pain.

-Most women tend to have breast pain at many times in their lives because it is a common symptom of hormonal changes from menstruation or pregnancy.
-Inflammation and sensitivity in your breasts or during your period are very common that isn’t related to anything serious and can simply be caused by a hormonal change.
+Most women tend to have breast pain at many times in their lives.
+That’s because it’s a common symptom of hormonal changes from menstruation or pregnancy.
+Inflammation and sensitivity in your breasts or during your period are very common.
+They’re probably not related to anything serious and can simply happen due to a hormonal change.

-In general, teenagers that start their menstrual cycle tend to feel a certain pain in their breast.
+In general, teenagers that just started their menstrual cycle tend to feel a certain pain in their breast.
 PMS can even cause pain before menstruation.

-Many women suffer from breast pain during their fertile years, with it more frequent halfway through their menstrual cycle and coinciding with ovulation and the days before menstruation.
-These two cycle phases coincide with more sudden change in feminine hormone levels.
+Many women suffer from breast pain during their fertile years.
+It’s more frequent halfway through their menstrual cycle, coinciding with ovulation and the days before menstruation.
+These two cycle phases also come with more sudden change in feminine hormone levels.

-Also, the use of anti-contraceptive pills and hormone replacement therapy can be other influences of this problem.
+Also, the use of anti-contraceptive pills and hormone replacement therapy can be other common causes of breast pain.

 One of the first symptoms of pregnancy is breast pain.
-A woman tends to experience more sensitivity when they are pregnant at a young age or during their first pregnancy.
-Generally, during the first trimester of pregnancy they experience pain, their breasts grow in size, and blue veins become visible that indicate increase in blood flow.
+A woman tends to experience more sensitivity when they’re pregnant at a young age or during their first pregnancy.
+Generally, during the first trimester of pregnancy they experience pain, their breasts grow, and blue veins become visible due to an increase in blood flow.

-When a woman has just had a child, she will tend to experience breast pain independent of if she chooses to breast feed or not due to the increase in milk.
+When a woman has just had a child, she’ll tend to experience breast pain, whether she chooses to breast feed or not, due to the milk production.
 But you should pay special attention if the pain is frequent, intense, or doesn’t improve, because it can indicate possible mastitis.

 This problem is an inflammation of the breasts, which comes from the obstruction of the milk ducts.
 This happens due to an infection in the breast, caused by a virus, bacteria, or fungus.
-The symptoms that you should be aware of are reddening in the breasts, pain, and especially fever.
+The symptoms that you should be aware of are a red color in the breasts, pain, and especially fever.

 Breast cysts are a type of sack filled with liquid that form inside the breasts.
-These are formed when normal mammary glands increase in size, which can be just one or more.
-These cysts tend to be benign and are characterized by producing pain in the breasts.
-When they are big in size, you can feel them by touching them, but some require a mammogram or a sonogram to be detected.
+These appear when normal mammary glands increase in size.
+These cysts tend to be benign and they can be a cause of breast pain.
+When they’re big, you can probably feel them by touching them, but you may require a mammogram or a sonogram to detect others.

 - Avoid wearing bras that are too small.

-- Have a healthy diet that is low in fat and rich in fruit, vegetables, and grains.
+- Have a healthy diet that’s low in fat and rich in fruits, vegetables, and grains.

-- Keep a balanced weight because it will help stabilize hormone levels
+- Keep a balanced weight because it’ll help stabilize your hormone levels.

 - Increase your consumption of vitamins B6 (pyridoxine), vitamin B1 (thiamine), and vitamin E.